 Triglyceride to HDL Ratio: 2 to 1 or less (1:1 is optimal)

 If any of your numbers are significantly different from what is listed, there may be deeper underlying health issues to be addressed.
 These are things that can be great to work on with a functional medicine or nutrition practitioner to find the root of your issues.
-You can get a comprehensive idea of your cholesterol and inflammation levels with our Complete Thyroid Report.
+You can get a comprehensive idea of your cholesterol and inflammation levels with our Comprehensive Blood Analysis.

 I have a special gift for you today!
 A recipe book with 80 of my top keto recipes to help you burn fat for fuel.
 In this collection you will find green juices, anti-inflammatory drinks, smoothies, snacks, main courses, side dishes, and incredible desserts.